 Women in Chiropractic

 This special interest group was developed to provide support, leadership, mentoring and empowerment to female practitioners, as they face unique challenges in practice.
 Join your fellow colleagues in supporting and uplifting one another.
 Read more

-Through constant collaboration and latest research, if you’re interested in nutrition then be at the forefront of promoting and integrating evidence-based nutrition into chiropractic as well as research into wellbeing, disease prevention and health promotion.
+Through constant collaboration and latest research, if you’re interested in wellbeing and lifestyle management then be at the forefront of promoting and integrating evidence-based nutrition into chiropractic as well as research into wellbeing, disease prevention and health promotion.
 Read more

-Focusing on the chiropractic care of children from birth to 18 years, the Paediatrics Interest Group aims to enhance the expertise and skills of chiropractors as well as facilitate optimal development of children their families and communities.
+Focusing on the chiropractic care of children from birth to 18 years, the Paediatrics Clinical Practice Group aims to enhance the expertise and skills of chiropractors as well as facilitate optimal development of children their families and communities.
 Read more